Can Japanese 101 change a life? Yes! In this case, many lives…

 2) Get into the best graduate program for specializing in reading remediation (Teachers College, Columbia University)

 That was over two decades ago, and I have spent thousands of hours working with children in the schools and in private practice.
 I still feel the same empathy for these children who come into my life because of their struggles with reading.
-I also bring “mom” experience to it all thanks to my school-aged cherubs.
-And I bring my experiences with natural health therapies and a boat load of knowledge of diverse topics like food sensitivities, airway issues, emotional regulation, stress management and sleep disruption.
+To it all, I also bring:

 Put it all together, and what do you get?
-Happy and healthy kids, today and tomorrow.by
+Kids who are happy, healthy, and achieve all that you hope!by